 BROOKLYN HEIGHTS – Former Secretary of Education during the Obama administration, John B. King Jr., was the keynote speaker at the NYU Tandon STEMNOW kickoff luncheon yesterday, July 12 – one of NYC’s largest lineups of summer workshops, classes, and labs for teachers and middle/high school students in the science, technology, engineering, and math subjects.

-Brown Jr, who is currently president and CEO of The Education Trust, answered questions submitted by middle and high school students in a town hall format with Ben Esner, director of K-12 STEM Education at NYU Tandon.
+King, who is currently president and CEO of The Education Trust, answered questions submitted by middle and high school students in a town hall format with Ben Esner, director of K-12 STEM Education at NYU Tandon.
 He spoke about the importance of diversity, teachers, and reducing guns.
 He also told a few stories and lessons from President Obama.

 King grew up in Brooklyn to parents who were NYC public school teachers and attended P.S.
 276 in Canarsie.
 When he was in the fourth grade, his mom died, so he lived with his dad who had Alzheimer’s.